lkmidas/Snake-Game-on-Arduino/README.md

 # Snake Game on Arduino
-This is my team project for HCMUT Computer Engineering course CO2019 - *Computer Hardware Lab*: Making a snake game using the Arduino Uno board and several other modules.
+This is my team project for HCMUT Computer Engineering course CO2019 - *Computer Hardware Lab*: **Making a snake game using the Arduino Uno board and several other modules**.
 ## Introduction
 *Snake* is the common name for a video game concept where the player maneuvers a line which grows in length, with the line itself being a primary obstacle.
 The concept originated in the 1976 arcade game *Blockade*, and the ease of implementing *Snake* has led to hundreds of versions (some of which have the word *snake* or *worm* in the title) for many platforms.
 ## Modules used in the project